mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 - clicking open on the `Visual Model`, which opens CME.
 Now you can also save your work using the buttons at the top of the page.

 #### Give me the technical details
-There are two main places to look at:
+There are two main places to look at, when you want to see the code:
-- The layout package (TODO: Link).
+- The [layout package](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch/packages/layout).
 You can read more about the implementation in the README.
 In this package all of the code is created by me.
-- CME (TODO: Link) - Here we provided in the documentation (TODO: Link) only the highlevel image of C4 component and directory structure.
+- [CME](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch/applications/conceptual-model-editor) - Here we provided in the [documentation](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch/applications/conceptual-model-editor/documentation) only the highlevel image of C4 component and directory structure.
 The code here is shared with [Petr Škoda](https://github.com/skodapetr), who is also responsible for the code related to CME, which brings us to the fact, as you may have already noticed, we are not on the main branch.

 #### Technical state of project
 Last "few" commits of project are on [separate branch](https://github.com/mff-uk/dataspecer/tree/radstr-project-branch), because as the end of project approached, the amount of code was growing bigger, so there was simply no time for code reviews.
 Also one big breaking point was [this pull request](https://github.com/mff-uk/dataspecer/pull/1131), where simply the number of changes was too large process.
 So I had to from then on make the pull requests smaller and split the pull request into smaller ones.
 This unfortunately added some mental overhead about where is actually what and how to piece it all together.